kellyjandrews/firebase-functions-sms-example/README.md

 1. Purchase a new phone number using `nexmo number:buy --country_code US`
     1. This will buy an available US phone number.
     1. For more information on SMS Countries and Features - visit https://help.nexmo.com/hc/en-us/articles/115011451687-SMS-Numbers-Features-Overview
-1. Link the function route to the number `nexmo link:sms 15555555555 https://us-central1-YOUR-PROJECT-ID.cloudfunctions.net/inboundSMS`
+1. Link the function route to the number `nexmo link:sms 15555555555 https://[LOCATION]-[YOUR-PROJECT-ID].cloudfunctions.net/inboundSMS`
+1. Add your Nexmo keys to the Firebase environment variables `firebase functions:config:set nexmo.api_key="Your Key" nexmo.api_secret="Your Secret"`

 ### Try It Out
 Text anything you want to the purchased number, and it will echo back what you sent in.